-The course mainly comprises group work and lectures in the classroom, participation in activities off campus and survey implementation.
+The course mainly comprises group work and lectures in the classroom, and participation in activities and survey research off campus.
 In weeks when classes are not held, and in their free time, students need to get together in their groups for discussion and work in order to prepare for their activities and surveys, confer with each other along the way, and summarize their findings afterwards.